Chassis Cluster Dual Fabric Links

 The node 0 data link ge-2/2/5 to the node 1 data link ge-11/3/0

-Only the same type of interfaces can be configured as fabric children, and you must configure an equal number of child links for fab0 and fab1.
+Only interfaces of the same type can be configured as fabric child interfaces, and you must configure an equal number of child links for fab0 and fab1.

-If you are connecting each of the fabric links through a switch, you must enable the jumbo frame feature on the corresponding switch ports.
-If both of the fabric links are connected through the same switch, the RTO-and-probes pair must be in one virtual LAN (VLAN) and the data pair must be in another VLAN.
-Here too, the jumbo frame feature must be enabled on the corresponding switch ports.
+If each fabric link is connected through a switch, you must enable jumbo frame support on the corresponding switch ports.
+If both fabric links are connected through the same switch, the RTO-and-probes pair must be placed in one virtual LAN (VLAN) and the data pair must be placed in a different VLAN.
+In all cases, jumbo frame support must be enabled on the associated switch ports.

 Configuration